hubiinetwork/nahmii-cli/README.md

 Results are printed as JSON.
 It is recommended to pipe the result through `jq` to get a pretty output in the shell.

-### Start settlement challenges
+### Start settlements

-This will start necessary challenges for the intended stage amount 1 in ETH currency:
+This will start necessary settlements for the intended stage amount 1 in ETH currency:

     nahmii settle 1 ETH

 ### Stage qualified settlements

-This will update stage balance(max withdrawal amount) according to the qualified settlement challenges:
+This will update staged balance(max withdrawal amount) according to the qualified settlements:

     nahmii stage ETH

+### Unstage balance

+This will convert an amount of staged balance back to available balance:

+    nahmii unstage 1 ETH

 ### Withdraw